-Manhattan Sciatica Pain Specialist Dr. Nemirovsky answers some questions he gets from prospective clients interested in Sciatica Pain Relief Treatment.
+Manhattan Sciatica Pain Specialist Dr. Nemirovsky answers some questions he gets from prospective clients interested in Sciatica Pain Relief Treatment and other painful conditions.

 Sciatica is a term used to describe a set of pain symptoms that affect the lower back, hip, and leg.
 It is also used to describe back pain during pregnancy from the pressure of the growing baby as it moves into birth position.

 - What Causes Sciatica Pain?